therealnicoroshi/modlist/README.md

 This could also be done by running BethINI IIRC but good to check afterward to make sure it's referncing the correct card being used.

   ### *Don't forget to change your resolution in Bethini to match your screen resolution.
-You may also wish to enable TAA at this time if using an AMD card (nVidia cards will use the Upscaler DLAA included) or change preset*
+You may also wish to enable TAA at this time if using an AMD card (nVidia cards will use the Upscaler DLAA included in the list) or change preset*

   ## 7. Set your affinity